jbrayton/app-store-review-feed/README.md

-# Update October 30, 2024

-It looks like Apple has removed the RSS feeds that made this possible.
-I decided not to update this project.

-If you are looking for an alternative:

-* [apple-app-store-reviews-rss-feed](https://github.com/dfabulich/apple-app-store-reviews-rss-feed) appears to do something similar.
-I have not tried it, but it looks like a similar idea.
-It uses the App Store Connect API to get the reviews.
-* [Astra](https://apps.apple.com/us/app/app-reviews-ratings-astra/id6535677149) is an app for reading and replying to reviews.
-I have settled on using this myself.

 # App Store Review Feed

 App Store customer reviews are available via Atom feeds, but using those feeds directly has some drawbacks: